-The CCPA does not apply to certain entities such as government agencies, non-profit companies, or certain small companies who do not satisfy the requirements.
+The CCPA does not apply to certain entities such as government agencies, non-profit companies, or certain small companies that do not satisfy the requirements.
 Companies will need to provide the following information on their websites, online privacy policies, or other relevant company policies.
 This information must be updated every 12 months.

 Additionally, if a consumer requests information, the company must disclose the requested information.
 Consumers can request data collected up to 12 months prior to the date of their request, and the company typically has 45 days from the request to provide the requested information.

 If a business or entity is in violation of CCPA, they will receive a notification and will have 30 days to correct the violation.
 If the company does not take steps to achieve compliance, the company can be fined $2,500 per violation.
 If the violation is deemed willful, the company can be fined $7,500 per violation.
-Additionally, any consumer affected by a data breach are entitled to damages ranging from $100 to $750 per person.
+Additionally, any consumer affected by a data breach is entitled to damages ranging from $100 to $750 per person.

 The California Privacy Rights Act (CPRA) will come into effect in 2023 and will enhance California’s current data privacy laws.
 This Act does not replace the CCPA but is an addition to the existing laws.
 The CPRA adds four additional consumer rights to the data privacy rights granted by the CCPA.
 These rights are the right to:

 In addition, it expands or modifies five existing consumer rights.
 In general, consumer consent takes on a larger role under the CPRA.
-However, information that is publicly available is not considered under CPRA including unrestricted information a consumer distributes on social media.
-The CPRA also grants employees; full-time, contractors, and applicants; the same rights as regular consumers.
+However, information that is publicly available is not considered under CPRA, including unrestricted information a consumer distributes on social media.
+The CPRA also grants employees, full-time, contractors, and applicants; the same rights as regular consumers.